• Skip to primary navigation

 Instructions

-• Once the water is boiling, place the steamer basket with rice inside the pot, cover with lid but leave a small crack, and steam for 45-60 minutes until tender.
+• Line steamer basket with perforated parchment paper or cheesecloth.
+Add the rinsed rice into the steamer basket, then cover and steam for 45-60 minutes or until cooked.
 Stir the rice every 15-20 minutes for even cooking.
-If top of rice looks dry, pour a little water over the rice and keep steaming.
+If the top of rice looks dry, pour a little water over the rice and keep steaming.

 • In a small bowl, mix the green onion with oil.
 Microwave for 10-15 seconds.